 From the western part of I-495, a piece of the Capital Beltway, take Exit 44 for Route 193, Georgetown Pike; this is the second exit south of the Maryland border.
 Drive west for a few miles until you see the well-signed road leading to Great Falls Park.
 Turn right and follow the road about a mile to the entrance station.
 There are two large parking lots after the entrance station.

 Just past the entrance station, though, an unmarked road turns sharply right and leads to the parking area for climbers, where there is a registration box.
-From there, hike east to a bridge crossing the Patowmack Canal, cross the bridge, turn left, and then quickly turn right onto the River Trail.
+From there, hike east to a small footbridge crossing the Patowmack Canal, cross the bridge, and hike a short distance more and finally turn right onto the River Trail.

 CampingThere is no camping in the park.
 The area adjacent to the park is private property.
 Great Falls is a day-use area.